Leong Ka Hang

-Leong Ka Hang (梁嘉恆 (Loeng^{4} Gaa^{1} Hang^{4}); born 22 November 1992) is a Macanese professional footballer who plays as a striker for Must IPO.
+Leong Ka Hang (梁嘉恆 (Loeng^{4} Gaa^{1} Hang^{4}); born 22 November 1992) is a Macanese professional footballer who plays as a striker for Must IPO SC.

 Early career

 Leong Ka Hang was born in Macau.
 He broke his arm three times when he was 15, 16 and soon after.
 The doctor told him to stop playing but he now wears a plastic protective guard on his left arm and has no problems.

 Leong became the Macau Footballer of the Year aged only 18, then he went to Japan for football training in August 2011 for half a month.

 Club career

 Tai Po

 From 8 September 2014, Leong had a trial with Hong Kong Premier League club Tai Po.
 Coach Pau Ka Yiu said he had made a good first impression but he would observe him for a little while longer before making a decision.
 Tai Po FC announced his signing on 6 November.
 Leong made his debut as a second-half substitute on 22 November 2014, his 22nd birthday, against Sun Pegasus, but he failed to break the deadlock and the match ended 0:0.